algorithmic-andy/smoothvi/README.md

 # smoothvi
-Approximation geometry and optimization stability in variational inference with JAX.
+Approximation residual geometry and optimization stability in variational inference.